KhronosGroup/KTX-Software/BUILDING.md

 cmake -B build_uwp_arm64 --target ktx
 ```

+A `bash` shell is needed by the `mkversion` script used during the build.
+If you installed your `git` via the
+[Git for Windows](https://gitforwindows.org/) package you are good to go.
+Alternatives are
+[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) plus a Linux distribution or [Cygwin](https://www.cygwin.com/)  .

 The NSIS compiler is needed if you intend to build packages.

 CMake can include OpenGL ES versions of the KTX loader tests in the